samijanghori/daily-code-challenges/PHP/Sort_the_odd.md

 ## Solution

+## first define function swap
 function swap(&$a,&$b){
 	$t = $b;
 	$b = $a;
 	$a = $t;
 }
+## second the main function to find the odd values and swap them
 function sortArray(array $arr) {
 	for( $i=0; $i<sizeof($arr); $i++ )
 		for( $j=$i+1; $j<sizeof($arr); $j++ )